Call our counselors today to arrange a meeting with a California drug and alcohol intervention specialist.

 Encourage them, but don’t beat up someone over his mistakes.
 Putting the blame on the person alone will reinforce their belief that their situation affects only them, and will make them withdraw more from his or her loved ones.

 2. Don’t make idle threats.

 Every intervention requires the relatives of the patient to outline consequences that the person might face in the event that he or she does not agree to seek help.
 These consequences can range from not providing financial support, or asking someone to move out.
 If, for example, the person involved chooses not to push through with the rehabilitation, be strong enough to follow through with these terms.
-This tough love approach will be hard for both the family and the person, but it paints a clear picture of the seriousness of situation to the patient.
+This tough-love approach will be hard for both the family and the person, but it paints a clear picture of the seriousness of the situation to the patient.

 3. Don’t do things on your own.